SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 # Chaotic Crush

-Discord snaps into existence in Twilight's tree-house.
-He looks around for her, and shouts her name, "Twilight!"
+Discord pops into existence in Twilight's tree-house.
+He looks around for her, and calls her name, "Twilight!"

 Twilight looks up from the book she is reading and responds, "Hello, Discord."